isomerpages/sportsg-corp/_coaches-corner/Continuing Coach Development/Coaching Learning Resources.md

 **Online Continuing Coach Education (CCE) Resources**

 NROC coaches may consider attending the following online courses to accumulate Continuing Coach Education (CCE) hours.
 For more information on CCE, please visit this [link](/coaches-corner/continuing-coach-development/continuing-coach-education-cce/).

+After completing each course, please upload (a) your e-certificate or (b) screenshot(s) showing that you have completed the course onto your SportSync account to claim CCE hours for the course.

+For more queries, please e-mail [sport_coaching@sport.gov.sg](mailto:sport_coaching@sport.gov.sg).